Quarry Lane Open Scrimmage 1

 - In-round abuse is good, but you don't need it to win my ballot.

-- I will vote on theory, but if you are going to run really weird theories pls pls pls explain them to me
+- I will vote on theory, but if you are going to run really weird theories you should consider either you have amazing standards and warranting or the other team screwed up.

 - I prefer to go more offensive on theory.
 Same with topicality, competing for interp is definitely stronger than saying we meet.